 It’s a time of change.
 A time of conflict in the world.
-A time where many people feel less safe than they once did.
+A time when many people feel less safe than they once did.

 In the U.S., many people are experiencing a rollercoaster of emotions in response to the presidential election.

 At PEN America, our work will continue.
-We’ll be fighting book bans.
-Promoting free expression.
-Defending writers.
-And supporting not just our member community, but the broader reading public, including students, teachers, and librarians, as well.
+We’ll be fighting book bans, promoting free expression, defending writers, and supporting not just our member community, but the broader reading public, including students, teachers, and librarians.

 For many of us, reading literature is always important.
 Never more so than now.